 The high-level work plan for the first year of this project is presented in Figure 2.
-Initially, high-level functional requirements will be determined, including: 1) approximate user applications along with corresponding data packages and performance requirements, and 2) notional operational scenarios for the U-SCAN.
-Requirements of the scientific community will be determined by Drs.
-Scott Glenn and Oscar Schofield of Rutgers University, who maintain a coastal network for Rutgers University's oceanographic research.
-Potential Coast Guard requirements will be determined by JHU/APL through coordination with appropriate Coast Guard representatives.
-Perceived commercial requirements will be determined by the composite team.
-The JHU/APL portion of the team will then translate these functional user requirements into technical requirements.
+Initially, high-level functional requirements were determined, including: 1) approximate user applications along with corresponding data packages and performance requirements, and 2) notional operational scenarios for the U-SCAN.
+Requirements of the scientific community were determined by Drs.
+Scott Glenn and Oscar Schofield of Rutgers University, who maintain a coastal network for Rutgers University's oceanographic research applications.
+Potential Coast Guard requirements were determined by JHU/APL through coordination with Coast Guard representatives.
+Perceived commercial requirements were determined by the composite team.
+The JHU/APL portion of the team translated these functional user requirements into technical requirements.
 These two requirement sets are isolated from one another in order to prevent network technology constraints from introducing bias into the requirements of the user.